spatialos/online-services/tools/ServiceAccountCLI/README.md

 Deletes a service account given its ID.

-IMPORTANT: Deleting an active service account will cause services to fail, make sure the account is not in use before deleting!
+IMPORTANT: Deleting an active service account will cause any services using it to fail to authenticate with SpatialOS, make sure an account is not in use before deleting it!

 ```
 > dotnet run --project ServiceAccountCLI -- delete --service_account_id my_service_account_id